When is Overtime Due?

 Courts recognize that the “usual rule” is that a claim for unpaid overtime under the FLSA accrues at the end of each pay period.
 Accordingly, the statute of limitations begins to run on the day of that pay period.
 As stated in 29 CFR 790.21(b)provides in part: “The courts have held that a cause of action under the Fair Labor Standards Act for unpaid minimum wages or unpaid overtime compensation and for liquidated damages ‘accrues’ when the employer fails to pay the required compensation for any workweek at the regular payday for the period in which the workweek ends.”

-Overtime & The Fair Labor Standards Act (FLSA)
+What does the Fair Labor Standards Act Authorize?

 Let our Experienced Wage and Overtime Lawyers Help You

-Contact our Florida firm today if you or someone you know might be entitled to overtime or a minimum wage.
-Overtime compensation in particular can be an extremely complex area of the law.
-FLSA exemptions, jurisdictional issues, and other problems can mean the difference between winning and losing.
+Overtime compensation, in particular, can be an extremely complex area of the law.
+Fair Labor Standards Act exemptions, jurisdictional issues, and other problems can mean the difference between winning and losing.
 We can take these types of cases on a contingency basis, with no fees or costs to our clients.